OpenA/impv/README.md

-### This script emulates macOS single-instance on Linux.

-When starting playback with this script, it will substitute an first running instance of mpv.
-Other mpv instances are ignored.
-Script takes filenames and options as arguments, and implement two special options:
+### This is a minimal single-player implementation for \*nix using only the built-in MPV features.

+>***Note*** Other MPV instances launched not through **impv** are completely ignored.

+You can use `impv` instead of the `mpv` from command line and .desktop shortcuts.
+It can takes any options and supported files / protocols same as original `mpv` program.

+#### `impv` features:

+Play's video with a single player instance.
+ - If window holded `ontop` or expanded to the fullscreen, player just update playback.
+ - If not - player restarts with new params, for pop up himself above other windows.

+Configured autofit params for smaller and larger video.

+Implements some special options:

 `--blank`
->      Just open blank pseudo-gui window.
+>      Just opens a blank window for drag and drop from file manager.
->      It will not write output to stdout/stderr, because this
->      will typically just fill ~/.xsession-errors with garbage.

 `--add-playlist`
->      If mpv is already running, this option passed files to mpv's
+>      This option append files to mpv's internal playlist.
->      internal playlist.
-If a file does not exist or is otherwise
->      not playable, mpv will skip the playlist entry when attempting
->      to play it (from the GUI perspective, it's silently ignored).

-If mpv isn't running yet, this script will start mpv and let it control the current terminal. mpv will terminate if there are no more files to play, and running the impv script after that will start a new mpv instance.

->***Note*** that you can control the mpv instance by writing to the command fifo:
+>      If MPV is not running, it will start with selected files.

+As well, you can add `impv-playlist.desktop` file to `/usr/local/share/applications` (for all users) or `~/.local/share/applications` (for personal usage), and set it as **Recommended Application** for add files and folders to playlist from context menu.

 >
->      echo "cycle fullscreen" > ~/.config/mpv/.fifo
+> **Script written in Python (> = 2.7) and implements an IPC-client for communicating with MPV via JSON API.**
 >
->***Note***:
-> you can supply custom mpv path and options with the MPV environment variable.
-> The environment variable will be split on whitespace, and the first item is used
-> as path to mpv binary and the rest is passed as options _if_ the script starts mpv.
->
->***Note***:
-> as well, you can add `impv-playlist.desktop` file to `/usr/local/share/applications`
-> (for all users) or `~/.local/share/applications` (for personal usage), and set it as
-> **Recommended Application** for add files and folders to playlist from context menu.